 - 6. Throughout the coronavirus lock down, starting on 23rd March 2020, IFCOs maintained an enforcement presence on the North Wirral Foreshore.
 The Leasowe cockle fishery was still open up until the end of April and being prosecuted by low numbers of permit holders.
 During the height of lock-down there was no public gathering as people were not allowed to move around except for essential travel. - 7.
 Once these strict lock-down measures were relaxed by government and people were allowed to fish recreationally again, there was an influx of large numbers of people gathering on this beach every day.
-NWIFCA Head of Enforcement reported to the Authority enforcement statistics on sightings (Table 1) and amounts of clams being removed from the beach and the risk this was causing, along with the high level of contacts from members of the public concerned about the high numbers of people gathering on the beach.
+NWIFCA Head of Enforcement reported to the Authority enforcement statistics on sightings and amounts of clams being removed from the beach and the risk this was causing.
 NWIFCA took decisive action of introducing an Emergency Byelaw to prohibit any gathering of bivalves in June 2020, and increasing enforcement capacity.